On October 13th, the United States Navy observes its birthday every year.

 The United States Navy (USN) is the naval warfare service branch of the United States Armed Forces and one of the seven uniformed services of the United States.
 The U.S. Navy is currently the largest, most powerful navy in the world, with the highest combined battle fleet tonnage.
 The service has over 340,000 personnel on active duty and more than 71,000 in the Navy Reserve.

-HOW TO OBSERVE
+HOW TO OBSERVE #NavyBirthday

 On October 13, 1775, the Continental Congress authorized the first American naval force.
 Thus began the long and prestigious heritage of the United States Navy.
-Between 1922 and 1972, the Navy’s birthday was celebrated on October 27th, the date of Theodore Roosevelt’s birth.
-Designated by the Navy League of the United States for Roosevelt’s foresight and vision in elevating the U.S. Navy into a premier force, the celebration of the Navy’s birthday has always been one of pride.
+Between 1922 and 1972, the Navy celebrated its birthday on October 27th, the date of Theodore Roosevelt’s birth.
+The Navy League of the United States designated the date due to Roosevelt’s foresight and vision in elevating the U.S. Navy into a premier force.
+Regardless of when the Navy observed its birth, the celebration has always been one of pride.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!